isaacg1/isaacg1.github.io/_posts/2024-10-14-caring-about-eggs.md

 towards cisness to be an overwhelming burden, and that their only way out is with someone pushing them out of that pit.
-This would meditate towards an option with repeated or even constant enouragement towards gender exploration, rather than a gentle suggestion.
+This would meditate towards an option with repeated or even constant encouragement towards gender exploration, rather than a gentle suggestion.
 While this is what's best for some people,
 I don't really know how to determine who this would be right for, outside of someone asking for this sort of push.